hemanth/functional-programming-jargon/readme.md

 ## Monoid

-A monoid is some data type and a two parameter function that "combines" two values of the type, where an identity value that does not affect the result of the function also exists.
+An object with a function that "combines" that object with another of the same type.

-One very simple monoid is numbers and addition:
+One simple monoid is the addition of numbers:

 ```js
 1 + 1; // 2
 ```

-The data type is number and the function is `+`, the addition of two numbers.
+In this case number is the object and `+` is the function.

+An "identity" value must also exist that when combined with a value doesn't change it.

+The identity value for addition is `0`.
 ```js
 1 + 0; // 1
 ```

-The identity value is `0` - adding `0` to any number will not change it.

-For something to be a monoid, it's also required that the grouping of operations will not affect the result:
+It's also required that the grouping of operations will not affect the result (associativity):

 ```js
 1 + (2 + 3) === (1 + 2) + 3; // true
 ```

-Array concatenation can also be said to be a monoid:
+Array concatenation also forms a monoid:

 ```js
 [1, 2].concat([3, 4]); // [1, 2, 3, 4]